Reviews You Can Rely On

 Can fog when stopping

-They aren't the least expensive model in our selection, but the Tifosi Sledge offers the best ratio of price to performance of any cycling sunglasses we tested.
-They standard with a selection of three high-quality lenses to choose from, making them viable in any light condition.
-From dark, forested mountain biking to bright coastal road riding, we couldn't find a light condition that these glasses couldn't handle.
+The Tifosi Sledge offers the best value of any cycling sunglasses we tested.
+With a selection of three high-quality lenses, you have high-performance lenses in any light condition for a great price.
 Each lens provides sharp, distortion-free optics and 100% protection from UV rays.
-Unlike some of the other budget-friendly models in the test, we couldn't detect much, if any, reduction in optical quality compared to the most expensive glasses we tested.
-The sturdy Grilamid frame fits close to the face, providing excellent protection from wind and debris, and the soft rubber contact points had us wearing these all day without any discomfort.
+Unlike some of our other budget selections, we couldn't detect much, if any, reduction in optical quality compared to the most expensive glasses we tested.
+The sturdy Grilamid frame fits close to the face, providing excellent protection from wind and debris, and the soft rubber contact points provide all-day comfort.

-While the close-wrapping fit gives much-welcomed security at higher speeds, we also noticed that these glasses were prone to fogging when we came to a stop.
-We never had fogging issues while moving, but we quickly learned to remove these glasses and stow them on our helmet during any mid-ride breaks to avoid steaming up.
-Additionally, the lens-swapping process is a little bit finicky.
-It's almost impossible to do without getting grubby fingerprints all over the lens, but luckily Tifosi provides a microfiber storage bag for cleaning.
-These qualms aren't enough to dissuade us from giving this model a high recommendation for riders looking for some versatile shades at a reasonable price.
+While the close-wrapping fit gives much-welcomed security at higher speeds, they were prone to fogging when we stopped along the trail.
+We never had fogging issues while moving, but we quickly learned to remove and stow them on our helmets during mid-ride breaks to avoid steaming up.
+Having swappable lenses is great, but the lens-swapping process is annoying.
+These qualms aren't enough to dissuade us from recommending the Sledge for riders looking for some versatile shades at a reasonable price.

 OVERALL